 Become an independent consultant in an area of technical knowledge or business expertise that you have, e.g., in processes or methods and up your daily rate to the £750 – £2,000 a day bracket.

-While working as a consultant, make sure you go that ‘extra mile’ to make a positive impression on the client – make yourself indispensable!
-This will enhance your prospects of the client retaining you on a consultancy basis.
+Whilst working as a consultant, make sure you go that ‘extra mile’ to make a positive impression on the client – make yourself indispensable as this will enhance your prospects of the client retaining you on a consultancy basis.

 Support your contracting jobs as a consultant

 If you have been working as a contractor on a project, it is the perfect opportunity to ask the client whether they would retain your services on a consultancy basis once the job ends.
 You will increase your daily rate because you can offer the client a high level of expertise.

 Go directly to clients rather than through an agency

 Whilst getting work through an agency can make things easier, there are numerous benefits to contacting potential clients directly.
 You probably will not earn as much money from a job by going directly to a client.
 Still, you will get the opportunity to continue taking on contracting work from a company, which an agency might not allow you to do.

 Also, using a recruitment agency may make your life easier finding work.
 But it would be best if you weighed up whether paying their agency fees of around 15- 20% (of the contract value) is more beneficial income-wise?

 There is also the potential of supplying other contractors to the end client on a commission basis, which could substantially boost your income.

 It’s also possible to establish a relationship with a new high-paying client and offer to work on future projects (which is not always possible under an agency contract).
 There’s also the potential of supplying other contractors to the end client on a commission basis which could substantially boost your income.